-Heard buzz about the benefits of CBD-rich full-spectrum hemp oil and curious to try it out for yourself?
-The non-psychoactive oil can be used to help manage stress, regulate mood, and promote a sense of calm—and you don't need to take much of it to feel the effects.* Here, experts share their recommendations for making sure you're getting the proper dose.
+Heard buzz about the benefits of full-spectrum hemp oil and curious to try it out for yourself?
+The oil can be used to help manage stress, balance mood, and promote a sense of calm—and you don't need to take much of it to feel the effects.* Here, experts share their recommendations for making sure you're getting the proper dose.

 How to decide how much to take at one time.

-So what do the experts say about how much hemp oil to take?
+So what do the experts say about how much hemp oil to take at a time?
 Functional medicine doctor Amy Shah, M.D., recommends starting at the lowest dose possible (that may be one gelcap or half of one dropper, depending on the product) and moving up as needed once you see how your body responds.
-Everyone will metabolize the supplement differently, so it's important to tailor a dose to your body.
+Everyone will metabolize the supplement differently, so it's important to tailor the dose to your body.
 Stick with the starter amount for several days, and monitor how you feel before increasing.
 Be sure to follow the instructions on the label of the product you're taking, as well.

-Remember that the milligrams per serving on a hemp oil extract will encompass all of the plant's compounds as a whole and may be much higher than that shown on a CBD isolate product.
-This is because hemp oil contains not only CBD but hundreds of compounds that have a way of working together to boost the product's overall benefits.
-Researchers call this synergy the entourage effect.
-"Beware that some [CBD] products contain THC, which can have other impacts and side effects on how you feel and could impair your judgment," adds integrative gastroenterologist Marvin Singh, M.D.
+Remember that the serving of a hemp oil extract will encompass all of the plant's compounds as a whole (and may identify the amount of CBD within each serving, for example) and thus, may be higher than that of a CBD isolate product.
+This is because hemp oil contains not only hemp-derived CBD but an array of other compounds (other cannabinoids, plus terpenes, flavonoids, etc.) that have a way of working together to boost the product's overall benefits.* Researchers call this synergy the entourage effect.

 How to know if you're dosing correctly.